PacktPublishing/Azure-AI102-Certification-Essentials/resources.md

 * What is Azure AI Content Safety? at https://learn.microsoft.com/en-us/azure/ai-services/content-safety/overview

 ## Chapter 2.
 Getting Started with Azure AI: Studios, Pipelines, and Containerization
-* To sign up for a free Azure subscription, visit https://azure.microsoft.com/free.
+* To sign up for a free Azure subscription, visit https://azure.microsoft.com/free
-* The Visual Studio Code extension, which can be found
+* The Visual Studio Code extension, which can be found at https://code.visualstudio.com/download
-* AI Foundry (formerly Azure AI Studio) https://Ai.azure.com
+* AI Foundry (formerly Azure AI Studio) https://ai.azure.com
 * OpenAI Studio (https://oai.azure.com/)
 * Machine Learning Studio (https://ml.azure.com/)
 * Copilot Studio (https://copilotstudio.microsoft.com/)
 * For more details on how to use Visual Studio Code, please visit https://code.visualstudio.com/docs
 * Search for Azure AI services multi-service account or by typing at https://portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne
+* In the Azure portal, create an ACI with the Text Analytics API container image from the following link: https://learn.microsoft.com/en-us/azure/ai-services/cognitive-services-container-support#containers-in-azure-ai-services
+* Enter the basic information as shown in the following figure by navigating to https://portal.azure.com/#create/Microsoft.ContainerInstances
+* III.
+Copy and paste the following image name into the Image field in the portal: mcr.microsoft.com/azure-cognitive-services/textanalytics/language:latest

 >[**Further Reading**]
 * What is Azure AI Foundry? at https://learn.microsoft.com/en-us/azure/ai-studio/what-is-ai-studio